 Those completing Plan A write a thesis of 60 to 100 pages.
 In the semester in which the student files his/her thesis, the student, upon approval, must take EN 599B.
 In the semester before that in which the student files his/her thesis, the student, upon approval, must take EN 599A.
 Those completing Plan B write an essay of 25 to 35 pages.
 In the semester in which the student files his/her essay, the student, upon approval, must take EN 598B.
-In the semester before that in which the student files his/her essay, the student, upon approval, must take EN 598A.
+In the semester before that in which the student files his/her essay, the student, upon approval, must take EN 598B.
+In the semester before that in which the student files his/her essay, the student, upon approval, must take EN 598B.
 Those completing a creative project under Plan B may write a longer final project-up to 100 pages-especially if that project is in prose.